Abbeyfeale

 and 38 km north-east of Tralee.
+The town is in a civil parish of the same name.

 Geography

 The town is situated on the banks of the River Feale in the foothills of the Mullaghareirk Mountains.

 History

 In 1418, Thomas FitzGerald, 5th Earl of Desmond was dispossessed of his lands and deprived of his earldom by his paternal uncle, James FitzGerald, 6th Earl of Desmond, after Thomas had concluded a marriage far below his station to Catherine MacCormac of Abbeyfeale; Catherine was the daughter of one of Thomas's dependants, William MacCormac, known as "the Monk of Feale."
 A marriage between a man of Norman blood and a woman of Gaelic ancestry violated the Statutes of Kilkenny.

 Town

 The main feature in Abbeyfeale's Square is a statue of Father William Casey.
 Fr.
 Casey was the parish priest from 1883 to 1907 and helped the tenant farmers fight against their landlords.
 The local Gaelic football team is named in his honour (Fr.
 Caseys GAA Club).
 Recently the town celebrated the centenary of Fr.
 Casey's influence by having a Fr.
 Casey-themed Saint Patrick's Day Parade.

 The May Bank Holiday weekend sees the town host the "Fleadh by the Feale" traditional music festival.
 The 2009 festival was the thirteenth of these annual events.
 The International Bone Playing Competition is one of the highlights of the festival and is held on the Bank Holiday Monday evening on an open-air stage in the town square.

 The town is known for its musical traditions, and traditional musicians such as Donal Murphy and Eibhlin Healy have lived in the town.

-There was a cinema in the town, opened by the Tobin family in the 1930s designed in the classical tradition.
+There was a cinema in the town, opened by the Tobin family in the 1940s designed in the classical tradition.
 Its demise came about with the advent of the multi-complex and it closed in the early 1990s.
 It is now a protected building and still stands today.
 The town had a dancehall, "The Abbey Ballroom", also established by the Tobin family in the 1930/1940s.
 Many big bands of the time played there.
 With the opening of the dance/pubs, it closed in the 1980s.

 The town previously had an abbey, located in the centre of the town square, but this has since all but disappeared, and the only identifiable remnants are those used in the construction of the Roman Catholic Church in 1847, on the site of the current boys' national school on Church street.
 Church street as it is now known was originally named Chapel street, as can be seen in old-period OS maps of the town.
 The Geraldine Portrinard Castle (or Purt Castle) is situated about 2.5 km northwest of the town, on the north bank of the Feale.